 - other legal professionals

 - experts and other witnesses

-- prosecution authorities

 - courts and tribunals

-- trainee barristers

 - lay clients

-- family and associates of the person whose personal information I am processing

 - in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

 - other regulatory authorities

 - business associates, professional advisers and trade bodies, e.g. the Bar Council

 - the intended recipient, where you have asked me to provide a reference.

+- public sources, such as the press, public registers, social media and law reports.